YasminaDjelil/Endmember_extraction_of_rock/README.md

 If you want to learn more about spectral features extraction, you can visit my [Notion website](https://djelilyasminaferiel.notion.site/Extraction-of-end-member-s-spectra-from-different-types-of-rocks-94e4ed2f562f437084eba5c856e61664).

-Feel free to explore the repository to learn more about the methods and findings of our research!
+Feel free to explore the repository !